The equilibrium points and stability of grid-connected synchronverters: Numerical Examples

 The equilibrium points $\zzz_r^e$ corresponding to $(P_r,\tilde{Q})$ and $\zzz_l^e$ corresponding to $(P_l,\tilde{Q})$ are depicted in Fig. \ref{fig:ex1_circle}, on the smallest circle, which corresponds to $\tilde{T}_{m1}=31.69$\m N$\cdot$m, i.e., to $P_{\rm set}=9$\m kW and $Q_{\rm set}=0$\m VAr.
 For this circle, we get $I_{f1}=[0.37,3.83]$\m A. In the same figure, we also show two other circles, corresponding to the equilibrium points of \rfb{eq:ss4} for $\tilde{T}_{m2}=261.64 $\m N$\cdot$m (i.e., $P_{\rm set\m 2}=50$\m kW and $Q_{\rm set\m 2}= 15$\m kVAr) and $\tilde {T}_{m3}=614.60$\m N$\cdot$m (i.e., $P_{\rm set\m 3}=90$\m kW and $Q_{\rm set\m 3}=25$\m kVAr), for which, respectively, we get $I_{f2}= [2.10, 5.56]$\m A and $I_{f3}=[3.78, 7.24]$\m A. Note that $\tilde{T}_m=T_m$, since $\o_g =\o_n$.
 As we can see from Fig.~\ref{fig:ex1_circle}, while the equilibrium points $\xxx_2^e$ are always unstable, which is a known fact according to Proposition \ref{Rouhani}, the equilibrium points $\xxx_1^e$ in this example are always stable for reasonable (i.e., not too large) $P_{\rm set}$ and $Q_{\rm set}$ values.
 This can be checked by computing the eigenvalues of the linearizations.

 The light green area in Fig.~\ref{fig:ex1_circle} indicates the stability region of the fourth order model \rfb{eq:ss4}, which indeed covers all the relevant $(P,Q)$ values.
 We mention an interesting observation: it seems from our numerical results that the point $M$ coincides with the centre of the green semidisk in Fig.~\ref{fig:ex1_circle}, indicating the stability region of \rfb{eq:ss4}.
-We are not able to prove this fact, but we think that it deserves future investigation.

 In Fig.~\ref{fig:ex1_5th} we show how the contour of the fifth order model \rfb{eq:ss5_sat} stability region varies for different values of $\tilde{K}$.
 We use the following values: $\tilde{K}_1=2.5$\m kA$\cdot$H, $\tilde{K}_2=14.3$\m kA$\cdot$H, $\tilde{K}_3=40$\m kA$\cdot$H, and $\tilde{K}_4=1000$\m kA$\cdot$H. Note that $\tilde{K} _2$ is the value corresponding to $K=5$\m kA, i.e., the one used above for the computation of $\zzz_l^e$ and $\zzz_r^e$.
-As pointed out at the end of Sect.~\ref{sec5}, even though the overall stability region area $A(\tilde{K})$ is increasing for increasing values of $\tilde{K}$, it is not true that if $\tilde{K}_1>\tilde{K}_2$, then $A(\tilde{K}_2)\subset A(\tilde{K}_1)$, as is clear from Fig.~\ref{fig:ex1_5th}.
+Even though the overall stability region area $A(\tilde{K})$ is increasing for increasing values of $\tilde{K}$, it is not true that if $\tilde{K}_1>\tilde{K}_2$, then $A(\tilde{K}_2)\subset A(\tilde{K}_1)$, as is clear from Fig.~\ref{fig:ex1_5th}.
 We mention that, for $\tilde{K}\to\infty$, it seems from our numerical results that the region of stability of \rfb{eq:ss5_sat} coincides with the intersection of the green sector from Fig.~\ref{fig:circl_expl} and of the stability region of \rfb{eq:ss4}.
 This can be observed in Fig.~\ref{fig:ex1_5th}, where, for increasing values of $\tilde{K}$, the stability region contours approach the boundary of the light green area.